 (see figure 5-3).

-The specific domain objects have a common property, they have a lower
+The specific domain objects share a trait.
+They have a lower

 and upper value.
-With this we can insert a class hierarchy in which the
+With this, we can establish a class hierarchy in which all

-three domain objects succeed these common property from a domain object
+three domain objects inherit these common properties from a domain object

 maximumValue (see figure